 Q: Is everyone there a volunteer?

 A: Yes.
 The Fire Company is completely made up of volunteers, who make themselves available day and night, 365 days per year, to help their neighbors in need.
 We currently have about 60 members working out of three stations.
 Did you know that the majority of firefighters in the United States are volunteers?
 It's true - about 70 percent!
-In other towns, Fire Departments and Ambulance Services have been forced to supplement volunteers with paid positions, but Haddam Fire has avoided this only because of continued recruitment to ensure proper coverage.
+In other towns, Fire Departments have been forced to supplement volunteers with paid positions, but Haddam Fire has avoided this only because of continued recruitment to ensure proper coverage.

 Q: Do you get paid?

 A: As volunteers our payment is the satisfaction of a job well done, the pleasure of new friendships and the appreciation of our community.
 However, we do offer a pension plan and reimbursements for certain activities.